anshivashankar/task_tracker_spa/README.md

 I had to make a lot of design choices that make this app different from tasks1.
 For example, we no longer go onto a different page to edit each task - instead, simply click on each icon or text to edit it.
 This makes the app more intuitive, easy to use, and saves on adding more Routes.

 Additionally, another choice I made was to prevent the addition and deletion of tasks without logging in.
 However, I do allow the editing of tasks, such as marking as complete, editing time, and assigned user.
 This is because they are non-destructive, whereas adding and removing tasks can be.
+This is mostly because I still want non-logged in users to be able to use limited features of the app without having to register first.
+However, if they want to do more advanced tasks, they still must log in.

+My justification on having anyone be able to complete, assign, and add time to tasks for anyone is because this is how the company I previously worked for did their task tracking, and that is what I want to maintain.

 # TaskTrackerSpa